net-daemon/docs/docs/v2/started/installation_v3.md

                                                 # to your local folder
 ```
 ### Evironment variables V2
-The docker container needs 3 environment variables to run properly.
+The Docker container needs 3 environment variables to run properly.

 ENV | Description
 -- | --